rajan-vijval/lumaa-spring-2025-ai-ml/README.md

 This project implements a  recommendation system using TF-IDF Vectorization and Cosine Similarity.
 It provides users with the top 5 movie recommendations based  on the similarity of movie plot summaries to a given query.

-The dataset utilized for this project is the CMU Plot Summaries dataset, which contains 42,306 movie plot summaries extracted from Wikipedia and metadata extracted from Freebase.
+The dataset utilized for this project is the CMU Plot Summaries dataset, which contains 42,306 movie plot summaries extracted from Wikipedia and metadata extracted from Freebase, downloaded from [Movie Personas Dataset](http://www.cs.cmu.edu/~ark/personas/).

-## Solution Approach
+## Solution

 ### Data Loading and Preprocessing: